snyamwong/Snake-Game/README.md

 ucontrol.rom and udecision.rom are the programs to load into the ROM (basic_microcode is the origin file)

+I only implemented about 1/5 of the total instructions.

 load microcpu.circ to run the program